Layers of thinly sliced pork belly alternating with napa cabbage cooked in a light dashi broth. Easy, warm and comforting meal for your winter nights!

 - Dashi packets can be bought in Japanese supermarket or Amazon.
 You can also make your own dashi or use instant dashi powder.

-- Ponzu sauce and shichimi togarashi can be found in most Asian supermarkets or Amazon, like this and this.
+- Ponzu sauce and sesame sauce are commonly used for shabu shabu (Japanese hot pot).
+They and shichimi togarashi can be easily found in most Asian supermarkets or Amazon, like this, this and this.

 - I like to start with stuffing just 3 quarters of the cabbage.
 Then I cut them and tuck them into the pot.
 If I need more, I continue to stuff the last quarter.
 That way, I don’t run into the problem of having too much stuffed cabbage, but no space in the pot.